 The Anti-Defamation League presented Soloman Howard with their “Making a Difference Award” in the summer of 2016 for raising awareness of voting rights though his performances of Appomattox at the Kennedy Center; and for bringing opera into the larger community.
 Soloman Howard is a proud graduate of the Manhattan School of Music and of Morgan State University.

-For high-resolution images or recent biography, please contact Kate Bullock at Étude Arts
+For high-resolution images or recent biography, please contact Adam Barth at Étude Arts